 What exactly is “research” in kindergarten?

-Watch how kindergartners research and discuss
+Watch how kindergartners research and discuss a topic

-3 types of writing in kindergarten
+3 types of kindergarten writing

-Under the Common Core Standards, kindergartners should practice and learn three kinds of writing: opinion, informative, and narrative.
+Kindergartners should practice and learn three kinds of writing: opinion, informative, and narrative.
 All three will likely start with kids listening to books read aloud and responding to what they’ve learned.
 In an opinion piece, your child tells the reader his opinion or preference about a topic, such as a book, animal, activity, etc. (e.g. My favorite book is...).
 In an informative piece, your child names what he’s writing about and gives some information or details about it. (e.g. Dinosaurs lived on Earth a long time ago…) Writing a narrative is like writing a story.
 Your kindergartner will describe an event — or a few loosely linked events — putting the events in the order they happen and reacting to what happened. (e.g. Then Goldilocks tried the second bowl of porridge.)

 See what kindergarten writing looks like